 Other remnants may be found downdrift of the site [20 April 2019].

-Google Earth historical places the structure at 44.5 metres from the edge of the cliff in 2003.
+Google Earth historical places the pillbox at 44.5 metres from the edge of the cliff in 2003.
 For this picture, the distance is down to 10 metres [20 April 2019].

 Holmpton, Old Hive